RebootJeff/rebootjeff.github.io/source/_posts/2014-05-15-my-sublime-text-2-setup-and-customization.markdown

 }
 {% endcoderay %}

+### GitGutter
-**GitGutter**: Add indicators in your gutter so then you can see which lines of code have been changed since the last git commit.
+Add indicators in your gutter so then you can see which lines of code have been changed since the last git commit.
 See the left edge of this screenshot:
 ![GitGutter in action](http://i.imgur.com/ur6FY.png)

+### SublimeLinter
-**SublimeLinter**: I prefer live linting over build-time linting.
+I prefer live linting over build-time linting.
 SublimeLinter supports a ton of languages, and I have it set to simply bring up an indicator in the gutter and some underscores to point to any issues it finds.
 It's not too obtrusive.

+### TrailingSpaces
-**TrailingSpaces**: Extraneous whitespace is bad.
+Extraneous whitespace is bad.
 Trailing whitespace is worse.
 I use this package to highlight any trailing whitespace in bright pink.
 I bet I could set my linter to do this, but oh well.

 ## Syntax